+977 9851315089 (Krishna Man - Viber/WhatsApp)

 Lhasa (Capital of Tibet )

 Lhasa in Tibet is regarded as one of the holiest places in Tibet.
 It is the capital of the Tibet Autonomous Region of China.
-It is home to some of the most beautiful and amazing Buddhist monasteries and palaces including Potala palace, which has been an administrative seat of the successive Dalai Lamas for several centuries.
+It is home to some of the most beautiful and amazing Buddhist monasteries and palaces including Potala Palace, which has been an administrative seat of the successive Dalai Lamas for several centuries.
 Jokhang situated 2 Km east of Potala is a Tibetan spiritual center where locals often frequent to offer their worship and prayers.
-There are also monasteries all over Lhasa, the important being the Gelugpa monasteries of Sera and Drepung which till today remain intact.
+There are also monasteries all over Lhasa, the most important being the Gelugpa monasteries of Sera and Drepung which till today remain intact.

-Similarly Ganden Monastery, Nangkhor, Barkhor and Lingkhor are famous for their artistic beauty, statues and mural paintings.
+Similarly, Ganden Monastery, Nangkhor, Barkhor, and Lingkhor are famous for their artistic beauty, statues, and mural paintings.

 Related Destinations